 The Compensation Committee takes steps to monitor and manage the independence of its compensation consultant, and as part of that process annually reviews the role and responsibilities of the compensation consultant and considers the independence factors established by the SEC related to conflicts of interest.
 As a result of the policies and procedures in place with respect to its compensation consultant, the Compensation Committee believes that Meridian is able to provide candid, direct and objective advice to the Compensation Committee that is not influenced by management.
-Meridian does not have a relationship with, nor in 2021 did it provide any services to, the Company or the Compensation Committee other than in connection with the engagement as described above.
+Meridian does not have a relationship with, nor in 2021 did it provide any services to, the Company or the Compensation Committee believes that Meridian is described above.
 As a result, the Compensation Committee believes that Meridian is fully independent for purposes of serving as the Compensation Committee's compensation consultant.